 How do you test my helmet?

 As you might imagine, we get asked this a lot.
-So we thought it would be helpful to cover off a little bit about the science behind what we do.
+So we thought it would be helpful to cover off a little bit about the science and technology behind what we do.

 The image below shows an extreme example of a damaged EPS liner.